 Carriers with good CSA scores will benefit from lower insurance premiums, fewer DOT audits and roadside inspections, and a better reputation with current and potential customers, so staying well below those thresholds can have an outsize impact on your operations and profitability.

 CSA scores can be improved over time by making safety a core focus of your company.
 It’s important to understand the BASICs and what factors, such as traffic violations and crashes, influence the score.
 Now that the ELD mandate is implemented, you should also be familiar with the requirements of the mandate to ensure you’re compliant.

 CSA scores are calculated using all of your drivers' roadside inspection and crash reports, so it's critical to hire drivers with a good safety record.
 During the hiring process, you should review the PSP records, which include individual driver safety records, of all potential new hires.
 In fact, companies who use PSP reports during the hiring process lower their crash rate by 8% and driver out-of-service rate by 17%.

 2) Training Programs

 CSA scores are essentially a measure of your overall safety as a company.
 To improve your CSA score, you should invest in a safety program with ongoing training and check-ins.
 Accidents happen, but it’s critical that you take steps to minimize your risk by regularly reviewing any harsh driving incidents.
-Fleet tracking systems, like Samsara, can give you greater visibility into driver behavior, such as harsh braking and acceleration or tailgating, so you can address problematic patterns.
+Fleet tracking systems, like Samsara, can give you greater visibility into driver behavior with dash cam footage and analytics on things like harsh braking and acceleration or tailgating, so you can address problematic patterns.

 3) Attention to Maintenance